Build Quality and Handling

 Even at first glance, it’s clear that the Nikon Z9 is a professional camera.
 With the built-in grip, advanced vertical controls, and endless button layout, the Z9 doesn’t hide its true nature.
 In hand, the Nikon Z9 feels more like a DSLR than any Nikon Z camera so far.

 But despite the camera’s heavy-duty construction, the Z9 still retains some important elements of the Z system.
 In particular, the camera’s button layout is a fascinating blend between the Nikon D6 and the Nikon Z6/Z7 series.
-Current Nikon Z photographers may still need some time to adjust to the Z9, but it isn’t entirely unfamiliar.
+Current Nikon Z photographers may still need some time to adjust to the Z9, but it will feel at least somewhat familiar.

 In this section of the review, I’ll dive into the Nikon Z9’s construction, especially the build quality and handling considerations.
 Let’s start with a look at the Z9’s control layout.